I'm a member

 You will be redirected to myBlue.
 Would you like to continue?

 Please wait while you are redirected.

 Printer Friendly Version

-Another class of chelating agents, called metal protein attenuating compounds (MPACs), is under investigation for the treatment of Alzheimer’s disease, which is associated with the disequilibrium of cerebral metals.
+Another class of chelating agents, called metal protein attenuating compounds (MPACs), is under investigation for the treatment of Alzheimer disease, which is associated with the disequilibrium of cerebral metals.
 Unlike traditional systemic chelators that bind and remove metals from tissues systemically, MPACs have subtle effects on metal homeostasis and abnormal metal interactions.
-In animal models of Alzheimer’s disease, they promote the solubilization and clearance of Aβ-amyloid protein by binding its metal-ion complex, and also inhibit redox reactions that generate neurotoxic free radicals.
-MPACs therefore interrupt two putative pathogenic processes of Alzheimer’s disease.
-However, no MPACs have received FDA approval for the treatment of Alzheimer’s disease.
+In animal models of Alzheimer disease, they promote the solubilization and clearance of beta amyloid by binding its metal-ion complex, and also inhibit redox reactions that generate neurotoxic free radicals.
+MPACs therefore interrupt two putative pathogenic processes of Alzheimer disease.
+However, no MPACs have received FDA approval for the treatment of Alzheimer disease.

-Other applications of chelation therapy are considered investigational, including, but not limited to:
+Off-label applications of chelation therapy (see Policy Guidelines section for FDA-approved uses) are considered investigational, including, but not limited to: